opiopan/fsmapper/README.md

 | SimHID G1000      | A32NX
 |-------------------|---------
-|NAV volume knob    |SPD/Mac knob on FCU except pull operation
+|NAV volume knob    |SPD/Mac knob on FCU<br>The pull operation is emulated by a long press
 |NAV swap button    |Pulling Speed Knob on FUC
-|HDG knob           |HDG/TRK knob on FCU except pull operation
+|HDG knob           |HDG/TRK knob on FCU<br>The pull operation is emulated by a long press
 |HDG button         |Pulling HDG/TRK knob on FCU
 |AP button          |AP1 button on FCU
 |FD button          |FD button on EFIS
 |APR button         |APPR button on FCU
 |ALT outer knob     |Increase / Decrease altitute indicator on FCU by 1000 feet
 |ALT inner knob     |Increase / Decrease altitute indicator on FCU by 100 feet
-|ALT knob push button|Pushing ALT knob on FCU
+|ALT knob push button|Pushing ALT knob on FCU<br>The pull operation is emulated by a long press
 |FLC button         |Pulling ALT knob on FCU
-|COM volume knob    |V/S or FPA knob on FCU except pull operation
+|COM volume knob    |V/S or FPA knob on FCU<br>The pull operation is emulated by a long press
 |COM swap button    |Pulling V/S or FPA knob on FCU
 |COM knob           |Freequency selector knob on RMP panel
 |BARO knob rotation |Manipuration of the value displayed in the barometer reference window